Stuart Forster explores the heritage of Fort St George and Georgetown in Chennai, India.

 Photos illustrating this post are by Why Eye Photography.

 Thanks for visiting Go Eat Do and reading about Fort St George and Georgetown in Chennai, India.
 Thinking of visiting India?
-You may enjoy spending time in the country’s capital and exploring the heritage of New Delhi.
+You may enjoy reading about south India’s Golden Chariot luxury train.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.